-STATEMENT OF HON.
-PETER K. LEVINE, PERFORMED THE DUTIES OF THE UNDER SECRETARY OF DEFENSE FOR PERSONNEL AND READINESS, DEPARTMENT OF DEFENSE

-4 Mr. Levine: Thank you, Mr. Chairman, Senator 5 Gillibrand, members of the subcommittee.

-And thank you for taking on this issue.
-I think it is a tremendously important issue, and I agree with -- with I think everything that Dr. Junor just said.

-9 I would like to -- you have my written statement.
-So 10 I would like to just focus again on a few key points.

-11 First, the DoD's civilian workforce is not only 12 incredibly important.
-It is also an incredibly diverse 13 workforce.
-We have everything from nurses to truck drivers to people who make foreign policy recommendations, and I 14 think that you need to understand that, and I hope that you 15 16 will keep that in mind and avoid "one size fits all" solutions, thinking that the same solution that we need for 17 the policy adviser is also appropriate for the truck 18 19 driver.

-20 With that said, I would like to specifically address a 21 number of the topics that you raised in your invitation 22 letter.
+- 1 STATEMENT OF HON.
+PETER K. LEVINE, PERFORMED THE - 2 DUTIES OF THE UNDER SECRETARY OF DEFENSE FOR PERSONNEL AND - 3 READINESS, DEPARTMENT OF DEFENSE - 4 Mr. Levine: Thank you, Mr. Chairman, Senator - 5 Gillibrand, members of the subcommittee. - 6 And thank you for taking on this issue.
+I think it is - 7 a tremendously important issue, and I agree with -- with I - 8 think everything that Dr. Junor just said. - 9 I would like to -- you have my written statement.
+So - 10 I would like to just focus again on a few key points. - 11 First, the DoD's civilian workforce is not only - 12 incredibly important.
+It is also an incredibly diverse - 13 workforce.
+We have everything from nurses to truck drivers - 14 to people who make foreign policy recommendations, and I - 15 think that you need to understand that, and I hope that you - 16 will keep that in mind and avoid "one size fits all" - 17 solutions, thinking that the same solution that we need for - 18 the policy adviser is also appropriate for the truck - 19 driver. - 20 With that said, I would like to specifically address a - 21 number of the topics that you raised in your invitation - 22 letter.
 First, hiring.
-It seems to me that the single 23 most important thing that you could do in hiring is the 24 step that you took last year by giving DoD direct hiring 25 authority for students and recent graduates.
+It seems to me that the single - 23 most important thing that you could do in hiring is the - 24 step that you took last year by giving DoD direct hiring - 25 authority for students and recent graduates.

-I know when I was in the Department, we really appreciated that, and if there were one thing I could urge you to do, it would be to make that authority permanent.
-If you were going to look for other areas to reduce red tape, I would suggest giving the Department its own classification authority independent of OPM.

-I would -- you might also want to think about establishing a separate DoD SES workforce, a defense SES workforce so that DoD would be able to hire its own SES employees independent of OPM review and approval.
-I cannot tell you how long and aggravating that OPM review and approval process is.

-Second, with regard to pay systems, DoD has long 13 14 benefited from the flexible pay authorities that Congress has authorized for science and technology employees, 15 16 acquisition employees, medical professionals, the cyber employees, and I support these kinds of authorities -- the 17 18 expansion of these kinds of authorities to financial 19 managers, policy experts, and other knowledge workers.
-20 I think there are a variety of approaches you could 21 consider for these kinds of knowledge workers, including 22 the use of step increases based on performance rather than 23 tenure, more flexible bonus authority.
-I think it is extraordinary right now, and I do not know how many people 24 percent of their salary, their base salary in bonuses, but a GS-15 is limited to about 1 percent.
-Now that is not a balance in terms of incentives that makes a lot of sense to me.

-25 know this.
+- I know when I was in the Department, we really - 2 appreciated that, and if there were one thing I could urge - 3 you to do, it would be to make that authority permanent. - 4 If you were going to look for other areas to reduce red - 5 tape, I would suggest giving the Department its own - 6 classification authority independent of OPM. - 7 I would -- you might also want to think about - 8 establishing a separate DoD SES workforce, a defense SES - 9 workforce so that DoD would be able to hire its own SES - 10 employees independent of OPM review and approval.
+I cannot - 11 tell you how long and aggravating that OPM review and - 12 approval process is. - Second, with regard to pay systems, DoD has long - 14 benefited from the flexible pay authorities that Congress - 15 has authorized for science and technology employees, - 16 acquisition employees, medical professionals, the cyber - 17 employees, and I support these kinds of authorities -- the - 18 expansion of these kinds of authorities to financial - 19 managers, policy experts, and other knowledge workers. - 20 I think there are a variety of approaches you could - 21 consider for these kinds of knowledge workers, including - the use of step increases based on performance rather than - 23 tenure, more flexible bonus authority.
+I think it is - 24 extraordinary right now, and I do not know how many people - 25 know this.
 But an SES employee can get up to 15 to 20